markziemann/dee2/docker/docker_essentials.md

 #run this to set the entrypoint and regenerate the ssh keys

-docker run -it --entrypoint /dee2/code/volunteer_pipeline.sh mziemann/tallyup_dre
+docker run -it --entrypoint /dee2/code/volunteer_pipeline.sh mziemann/tallyup ecoli SRR5985593

 #get new container name